-Now is a great time to stay home and start a new project.
-You may have noticed that all the big box stores are currently stocked with products to help us get organized.
+This is a great time of year to stay indoors and start a new project.
+You may have noticed that the brick-and-mortar and online stores are currently stocked with products to help us get organized.
 From storage bins to shredders, they’re designed to help us free up space and make more time for the things we really want to do in life.
 There are some great ideas in the aisles for you to think about.

 Set one goal